 A Pharmacy Technician's Schedule

-Because pharmacy techs work in various places, their hours vary widely.
+Because pharmacy technicians work in various places, their hours vary widely.

-For example, some pharmacies like Rite Aid have locations that are open 24 hours a day, even on weekends and holidays.
-While someone working at a clinic might have more of a 9-5 schedule.
+For example, some pharmacies have locations that are open 24 hours a day, even on weekends and holidays.
+In contrast, someone working at a clinic might have more of a 9-5 schedule.

 There can also be seasonal or part-time positions available in your area.
-Some of the schedules you will see while job hunting include:
+Some of the schedules you may see while job hunting include:

 This shift is typically found at pharmacies that are open 24 hours.
 You might also work a rotating night schedule if your job is at a hospital or inpatient pharmacy.

-This will be your standard 9-5 position.
-You’ll likely find these in a retail store like Target or a grocery store where the pharmacy closes before other departments.
+This may be a standard 9-5 position.
+You'll likely find these in a retail store or a grocery store where the pharmacy closes before other departments.

 Weekend and Holiday Shifts

-Pharmacists don’t typically close for weekends or holidays.
+Pharmacists don't typically close for weekends or holidays.
 Why?
-Because illnesses and prescription needs don’t stop over holidays, either.
+Because illnesses and prescription needs don't stop over weekends and holidays, either.

-Since coverage will typically be required, it’s unlikely that you will go your entire career without working some holidays.
+Since coverage will typically be required, it's unlikely that you will go your entire career without working some weekends and holidays.